 13. If your organization has received prior funding from any of the above sources, please provide an update on the prior funding project.
-You may copy & paste from progress update(s) previously provided to regional centers or DDS.
+You may copy and paste from progress update(s) previously provided to regional centers or DDS.

-2016-17 Add 2 Job Developers: i. # of consumers who participate in establishing vocational objectives that include CIE as an option 354
+2016-17 Add 2 Job Developers: i. # with CIE as a vocational objectives 354